Skip to Content

 A worker in safety gear refills a Blue Rhino propane tank at a filling station.
 The worker wears an orange glove, white hard hat, and a navy blue shirt labeled 'Safety' on the back.
 The station features gauges, hoses, control panels, and a prominently displayed safety instruction sign regarding propane tank handling.

-Step 1: Check Local Regulations First
+STEP 1: Check Local Regulations First

 Before making any purchases or digging a foundation, contact your local building authority and fire department.
 Alaska municipalities may enforce stricter rules than federal or state codes.

-Step 2: Choose the Right Tank Location
+STEP 2: Choose the Right Tank Location

 Your home heating tank’s location directly impacts safety, accessibility, and longevity.